 easy.
 This is why it is important to get legal representation to help handle the divorce process.
 (Need help?
 Click

 here to contact us).

-While it is true that men are often the ones required to pay child support after a divorce, it might interest you to know that the rights are the same with both men and women.
+While it is true that men are often the ones required to pay child support after a divorce, it might interest you to know that the rights are the same for both men and women.

 Any parent can pay child support, although, in most instances, the non-custodial parent is required to pay to the custodial parent.
 Child support is not the man or woman’s right, it is the child’s right.
 So, a man can pay child support to a woman and a woman can pay child support to a man.

-taking care of themselves before they can be entitled to spousal maintenance.
+capable of taking care of themselves before they can be entitled to spousal maintenance.

 In Australian law, child custody issues depend majorly on the parents.
 If the parents show a good relationship, they are most likely going to get shared custody of their children after the divorce.
 This is due to the fact that communication is important in sharing custody after a divorce.

 Also, young children might have to spend more time with their mother after a divorce.
 But this does not mean the dads would lose their children as arrangements can still be made to grant the dad access to the children.